-- 1. Completing a minimum of four semesters (or its equivalent, ISU's LAN 116) in one foreign language.
-The requirement may be met by earning a grade of C or better (or Credit or Pass) in the courses at either the graduate or undergraduate level. - Obtaining a satisfactory score on a university administered language examination approved by the Graduate School available in French, German, or Spanish at the University College Office.
+- Completing a minimum of four semesters (or its equivalent, ISU's LAN 116) in one foreign language.
+The requirement may be met by earning a grade of C or better (or Credit or Pass) in the courses at either the graduate or undergraduate level. - 2.
+Obtaining a satisfactory score on a university administered language examination approved by the Graduate School available in French, German, or Spanish at the University College Office.
 View additional MAPE information (https://registrar.illinoisstate.edu/testing-services/mape/). - 3.
 Students whose native language is not English may, with departmental or school approval, petition the Graduate School to substitute proficiency in the English language as fulfillment of the language requirement.
-Proficiency is met by achieving the university minimum total score on TOEFL or IELTS exams. - 4.
-Students wishing to use American Sign Language as the language requirement may do so if they have completed 4 semesters of ASL for credit at an accredited college or university (no adult education courses).
+Proficiency is met by achieving the university or program minimum, whichever is higher, total score on TOEFL or IELTS, or Duolingo exams.
+Academic English Program/Pathway students who have completed Illinois State Academic English Level 5 will also qualify.

+- 4. Students wishing to use American Sign Language as the language requirement may do so if they have completed 4 semesters of ASL for credit at an accredited college or university (no adult education courses).
 Proficiency may also be tested but requires the use of an outside consultant.
-A fee will be assessed if a proficiency test is needed.

-5. Other methods as determined by the department or school with approval by the Graduate School.
+A fee will be assessed if a proficiency test is needed. - 5.
+Other methods as determined by the department or school with approval by the Graduate School.